wexsn/fn-audio-emulator/update-list.md

 Update List
 -------------
+* **29.09.2024**:
+1. Updated Action file for application assembly, fixed errors.
+Now SHA256 is output to the release of ready zip files.
+SHA256 increases trust in the repository, you can view the open source code and action logs and make sure that the application was assembled directly in the repository and published by action bot and compare the SHA256 values ​​in the action and the downloaded file.

 * **28.09.2024**:
 1. Added a new hotkey "F3" with the "Mute/Unmute" function.
 2. Changed the standard volume up and volume down keys.